2017 Annual Report | Oversight & Fairness: Timely, Responsive, Independent

 CACOLE is a national, non-profit organization of individuals and agencies dedicated to advancing the concept, principles and application of civilian oversight of law enforcement organizations across Canada and abroad.
 CACOLE is recognized worldwide for its oversight leadership.
 The MPCC’s Chairperson is a member of the CACOLE Board of Directors.

-CACOLE’s annual meeting was held this year in Saskatoon, Saskatchewan, May 8 – 11 and was well attended by MPCC staff.
-This year’s theme was “Civilian Oversight: in an evolving Future”.
-Panel discussions focused on a wide range of topics, including Police Pursuits; Comparison and Concerns on Legal Decision Making Criteria for Oversight; Criminal investigative Oversight and the Police; Citizens, Police and Mental Health; Comparative and international Perspectives; Management/Control of Crime Scenes; and Use of Force.
+CACOLE’s annual meeting was held this year in St. John’s, NL May 28 – 31 and was attended by MPCC staff.
+This year’s theme was “Civilian Oversight: Perspectives from the Inside Out”.
+Panel discussions focused on a wide range of topics, including Perspectives in Crisis Management, Diversity, Ethics, Training in Civilian Oversight Agencies, Transparency and Privacy.

 Canadian Bar Association (CBA)

-The CBA is a professional, voluntary organization which represents some 37,000 lawyers, judges, notaries, law teachers, and law students from across Canada.
-Approximately two-thirds of all practising lawyers in Canada belong to the CBA.
+The CBA is a professional, voluntary organization which represents some 36,000 lawyers, judges, notaries, law teachers, and law students from across Canada.
+Approximately two-thirds of all practicing lawyers in Canada belong to the CBA.
 Through the work of its sections, committees and task forces at both the national and branch levels, the CBA is seen as an important and objective voice on issues of significance to both the legal profession and the public.
 The MPCC’s lawyers are members of various sections of the CBA such as Military, Administrative, Privacy and Criminal Law Sections.
-One of its lawyers serves as an executive member of the CBA’s Criminal Justice Section.
+One MPCC lawyer serves as an executive member of the Ontario Bar Association’s Criminal Justice Section.